 A Secret Location

-It may sound odd that the birthplace of one of Vietnam’s most famous sons was buried in obscurity for centuries.
-However, the location of Hoa Lu Cave was a closely guarded secret due to its importance as a hidden strategic headquarters for the many incursions and wars that populate Vietnam’s history.
-It has only been in recent years that it has been opened up to visitors.
+Some might find it odd that they buried the birthplace of one of Vietnam’s most famous sons in obscurity for centuries.
+However, military leaders closely guarded the location of Hoa Lư Cave as they used it as a hidden strategic headquarters during the many incursions and wars throughout Vietnam’s history.
+Only in recent years have officials opened it up to visitors.

-Located in the middle of the valley and behind the Nguyễn Minh Không temple is a second temple designated for worshiping King Dinh Tien Hoang himself and the generals loyal to him.
-The pair of temples are in traditional “Cong/Quoc” style while the altar itself is sculpted with dragons, phoenixes, flowers and foliage.
-The two kneeling horses at either side represent the war horses King Dinh used to great effect during his campaigns against the Song, Two large porcelain vases are perpetually filled with the reed (cane) flowers that have become the valley’s signature.
+Builders located a second temple in the middle of the valley, behind the Nguyễn Minh Không temple, to honor King Đinh Tiên Hoàng and the generals loyal to him.
+The pair of temples showcase traditional “Cổng/Quốc” style, while artisans sculpted the altar with dragons, phoenixes, flowers, and foliage.
+The two kneeling horses on either side represent the war horses King Đinh used effectively during his campaigns against the Song.
+Caretakers continually fill two large porcelain vases with reed (cane) flowers, which have become the valley’s signature.

 A Legendary King

-Not to be confused with the massive Dinh/Le temple in Hoa Lu proper, this temple was built on the foundation of the original Thung Lau palace, and has been renovated, repaired and expanded several times in its long and illustrious history.
-These days it is a popular pilgrimage for Vietnamese, to remember and reflect on their long and ultimately successful journey to independence.
+Do not not confuse this temple with the massive Đinh/Lê temple in Hoa Lư proper!
+Builders constructed this temple on the foundation of the original Thung Lau palace, and over its long and illustrious history, caretakers have renovated, repaired, and expanded it several times.
+These days, Vietnamese pilgrims often visit to remember and reflect on their long and ultimately successful journey to independence.

 According to legend, when King Dinh Tien Hoang was young he frequently went to herd buffalo to help his uncle.
 On one occasion he slaughtered a buffalo to share with his friends after winning a mock battle using the famous reeds as swords and lances.
 His uncle immediately realized the herd was one buffalo short and demanded an answer from the young king-to-be.

 With some forethought, the young lad had placed the buffalo’s tail in a crack in the ground and claimed that the buffalo was afraid and hid underground.
-Although the Uncle did not believe the story and chastised the youth, locals have erected a well and commissioned a statue of a buffalo hiding in honor of the legend of the king’s boldness even as a youngster.
+Although the Uncle did not believe the story and chastised the youth, the legend is a much loved story throughout Vietnam and locals have erected a well and commissioned a statue of a buffalo hiding in honor of the king’s boldness even as a youngster.

 Travel Tips